12/30/10

 Cook the prunes in water until soft.
 Remove the stones, and add the sugar.
 (Most prunes these days are already pitted).
 Beat to a paste.

 Roll out dough to about 1/4 inch thick and cut with tart cutter (sharp knife or pinwheel cutter).
-Place a teaspoon of filling in the enter and fold the strips over to the center and press together.
+Place a teaspoon of filling in the center, fold the strips over to the center and press together.

 Place on a cookie sheet and bake in the over for 20 minutes or until golden brown at a temperature of 400 degrees.